 Executive Vice President and Chief Laboratory and Research Officer, GIA

-GIA’s Executive Staff constitutes a diverse group of highly experienced professionals from both inside and outside of the gem and jewelry industry.
-Responsible for carrying out the Institute’s mission to protect and ensure the public trust globally, the executive team follows a strict code of ethics and seeks to infuse each initiative GIA undertakes with dedication and value-driven purpose.
-Executive staff maintains daily operations for all areas of the Institute and promotes and continues the growth of GIA.
+GIA’s executive staff constitutes a diverse group of highly experienced professionals from both inside and outside of the gem and jewelry industry.
+Responsible for carrying out the Institute’s mission to protect and ensure the public trust globally, the executive team follows a strict code of ethics and ensures that each initiative GIA undertakes is driven by its consumer-protection mission and executed with dedication and commitment.
+The executive staff are responsible for daily operations of the Institute or its subsidiaries, and promote and continue the success and growth of GIA.

 |Susan M. Jacques||President and Chief Executive Officer|